ScienceStudentSuccessCentre/SSSC-Server/README.md

 1. Clone the repository: https://github.com/ScienceStudentSuccessCentre/SSSC-Server.git
 2. Navigate into the directory
 3. Run `npm install`

+## Deploying changes

+The project is currently hosted on [Heroku](https://www.heroku.com).
+It is synced up with the GitHub repository's `master` branch, such that any changes to the `master` branch are automatically deployed. **As such, always work and test on a separate branch, and only merge to `master` when you are confident nothing will be broken.** Once you've made any changes, you can simply merge your branch into the `master` branch, and the changes will go live.

 ## Brief overview of the internal workings